xraypy/xraylarch/doc/xafs/xanes.rst

 Principal Component Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To use Principal Component Analysis, you must first use a collection of
+spectra to build or "train" the model.
+With a trained model, you can ask
+how many independent components are needed to describe the variation in the
+collection.

 ..  function:: pca_train(groups, arrayname='norm', xmin=-np.inf, xmax=np.inf, sum_to_one=True)

     use a list of data groups to train a Principal Component Analysis model